Financial Aid and Other Financial Information

 Financial Responsibility for Tuition, Fees and Other University Charges:

 Electronic Communication Policy: Students registering for classes or obtaining other goods and services provided through Embry- Riddle Aeronautical University are advised that the Cashier's Office provides all financial account information using the Student Center in ERNIE.
 We also send you important notices via your ERAU email account.
 It is your responsibility to review your ERAU account status and email account twice weekly and make payment by the published due date.
-You will need to contact the Cashier's Office in writing if you choose not to have your accounts receivable charges paid with your financial aid disbursement.
-However, this may delay your disbursement.
+Students may authorize Embry-Riddle Aeronautical University to use the Title IV Funds to pay charges other than tuition, fees, room and board, which have been charged to the student account.

 - If you are receiving an institutional loan, you are obligated to repay the amount of your loan in accordance with the terms outlined in your Promissory Note.